lulzsun/RePlays/.github/wiki/Development:-Windows.md

 Visual Studio Code may be preferred when working with the React.js portion of the app.
 The React.js is the interface or front-end of the application.

-Open `~\ClientApp` in Visual Studio Code and begin working on the interface like any normal React.js workflow!
+Open `~/ClientApp` in Visual Studio Code and begin working on the interface like any normal React.js workflow!

-It should be possible to use Visual Studio Code to modify C# files and debugging, but at the time of writing this guide, I have no experience in doing such.
+You can also use VSCode to debug and make changes to C# related files, however the VSCode debug tools may not be as powerful and convenient compared to Visual Studio.